Static budget vs. flexible budget: How to choose the right approach for your team

 But not all budgets work the same way.

-- A static budget locks in your revenue, cost, and operating assumptions at the start of a period, and doesn’t change.
+• Static budget locks in your revenue, cost, and operating assumptions at the start of a period, and doesn’t change.
 No matter what happens.
+This creates an unmoving baseline to measure performance against, helping you stick to the plan regardless of market fluctuations.

-- A flexible budget adjusts based on what actually unfolds.
+• Flexible budget adjusts based on what actually unfolds.
 It changes as revenue shifts, activity levels move, or market conditions evolve.
+By scaling costs relative to actual income, this method highlights true performance and clarifies if spending changes result from inefficiency or just higher sales volume.

 Flexible budgets adapt as you go.
 They adjust for things like sales volume or shifts in activity.
 Unlike a static budget, which is based on a fixed level of activity or output, a flexible budget is designed to be adaptable to changes in sales volume, production volume, or other measures of business activity.
 Growth or contraction?
 The numbers flex right along with you.